tomhal/rust_tf2_bot_detector/README.md

   - Pro: Uses gtk meaning it will look nice and have plenty of widgets to pick from.
   - Pro & Cons: Uses some declarative markup language.
 While it looks slick, I'm not sure how this affects trouble-shooting.
   - Pro: Made by Bodil Stokke.
 The implementation is likely of high quality and well thought through design choices.
 I guess support will be easy to get.
+  - Cons: Extra library files needed for gtk.
+Rust produces a single executable file.
+I'd like to keep it that way.

 - [druid](https://github.com/linebender/druid).
 Have not used, only read example code.
 Looks pretty neat and I like the comments the author has made on Hacker News.
   - Pro: Cross-platform.